-1. During your initial email (email@example.com) or call with us (201-222-9515, leave message if no one is there), please give us as much information as possible about what you want to sell.
+1. During your initial email (email@example.com) or call with us (609-468-0885, leave message if no one is there), please give us as much information as possible about what you want to sell.
 For example, how many records?
 How many CDs?
 What type of music?
 Details are important!
 While we do buy all genres of CDs, we are LESS interested in vinyl record collections that are primarily classical, opera, easy listening, pop vocals, big band and other non-rock genres.
 It’s not that we dislike these genres on vinyl, but we get enough in our travels and these records don’t sell particularly well.
 But remember that it’s not a problem if you have some classical vinyl mixed in with your Beatles albums.
 We can deal with some odd things in a rock, jazz or soul collection.
 (Note: We generally DO NOT buy 78s, unless the records are blues or early rock.
-Please inquire for more info.)
+You can always ask about this though.)

-(“What if I want to just STOP BY and sell you some records or CDs?
+“What if I want to just STOP BY and sell you some records or CDs?
 Can I do this?”
 Well, in theory you can, but you better make sure that someone is around who is authorized to buy from you.
-Stephen (shop owner) is he ONLY authorized buyer, and he is not always around.
+Stephen (shop owner) is the ONLY authorized buyer, and he is not always around.
 Call first and make an appointment to stop by.
 Just “stopping by” will often not work.
-And don’t get mad at us—we told you!)
+And don’t get mad at us—we told you!

 LPs: We are mostly looking for rock, soul, funk, blues, jazz, hiphop, 12″ dance records (country, novelty records, soundtracks are of less importance).
 Again, they must be in good/great condition.
 Remember that scratched/VERY used records have no value to anyone.
 LPs are judged by value of the album itself PLUS the condition.
 Most records are worth less than a dollar, and many are worth 25 cents (some are worth nothing at all).
 Some guidelines?
 Beatles/Stones/Pink Floyd $2-$12, Van Morrison/King Crimson/Leonard Cohen $2-$8, Eagles/Steely Dan/Neil Young/Harry Nilsson/The Doors $1-$5, Billy Joel/The Police/Carole King/Blondie/Sinatra fifty cents to a dollar or two.
 Jazz varies with pressings and artist.
 Miles Davis is worth more than Art Pepper and Dave Brubeck.
 Coltrane and Monk sell better than 80s and 90s jazz.
 Yes we buy soul records, but 60s and 70s recordings will fetch you more $$$ than r&b from the 90s.
 (Does this help at all?
 I could teach a class on this, but the opinions given would be only MY opinion.
 Other record dealers see the playing field differently).